lgibelli/singularity-docs/index.rst

   not guaranteed to get the same image.
 If any of the source layers has changed the image will be altered.
 If reproducibility is a priority for you, try building your images from Singularity Hub.
-| You can also use the command to download pre-built images from an
+| You can also use the ``build`` command to download pre-built images from an
   external resource.
-When using you must specify a name for your container like so:
+When using ``build`` you must specify a name for your container like so:

 ::